 INSTITUTIONAL USE - Any land used for the following public or private purposes: churches; cemeteries; public office buildings; educational facilities, including universities, colleges, elementary and secondary and vocational schools, kindergartens and nurseries; cultural facilities such as libraries, galleries, museums, concert halls, theaters and the like; hospitals, including such educational, clinical, research and convalescent facilities as are integral to the operation of the hospital; medical and health service facilities, including nursing homes, rehabilitation therapy centers and public health facilities; law enforcement facilities; military facilities; and other similar facilities.
-For purposes of this ordinance, institutional use shall not include medical offices which are not associated with hospitals or other medical health service facilities, nor shall it include assisted living facilities.
+For purposes of this ordinance, institutional use shall not include medical offices which are not associated with hospitals or other medical health service facilities.